Aspire Zone

 Aspire Zone, also known as Doha Sports City, is a 250 ha sporting complex located in the Baaya district of Al Rayyan, Qatar.
 Owned by the Aspire Zone Foundation, it was established as an international sports destination in 2003 and in the following year an educational centre for the development of sporting champions (Aspire Academy) was opened.
 The complex contains several sporting venues, mostly constructed in preparation for the 2006 Asian Games.

 Aspire Zone is also home to Qatar's former tallest structure, the Aspire Tower, and is adjacent to Villaggio Mall.

-The complex is an important feature in the 2022 FIFA World Cup bid submitted by the Qatar Football Association, and was central to the Doha bid for the 2016 Summer Olympics put forward by the Qatar Olympic Committee.
+The complex was an important feature in the 2022 FIFA World Cup bid submitted by the Qatar Football Association, and was central to the Doha bid for the 2016 Summer Olympics put forward by the Qatar Olympic Committee.

 In 2024, the Aspire Zone Foundation created the Equality Cup, an international football tournament.

 Sporting venues

 Aspire Zone's sporting venues include: